olkb/orders/README.md

 If you have any questions about this page or your order, please get in touch via help@olkb.com

-*This page was last updated manually on August 28th, 2020 at 16:35 GMT+2.
+*This page was last updated manually on September 3rd, 2020 at 15:52 GMT+2.
 The Github repo for this page is available here: [https://github.com/olkb/orders](https://github.com/olkb/orders)*

  1. 100006038 contains a backordered item.
  2. 100007114 contains a backordered item.